viewmaster111/SpeedTest-1/README.md

+#Down-Time 2/23/17

+Downtime will come in intervals of brief periods.
+I  am working on enhancments that will make the application improve overall.

+Thanks for using SpeedTest

 #Performance Enhancments Experiment.

 A Experiment was conducted to try and capture the speed to a certain extent that will greatly improve results but be accurate on any bandwidth (Speed).